locationtech/geomesa/docs/user/installation_and_configuration.rst

 For Kafka
 ^^^^^^^^^

-The GeoMesa GeoServer plugin for Kafka 0.8.2 is found in the ``geomesa-kafka-gs-plugin-$VERSION-install.tar.gz`` file in ``geomesa-$VERSION/dist/gs-plugins`` in the binary distribution, or is built in the ``geomesa-gs-plugin/geomesa-kafka-gs-plugin`` directory of the source distribution.
+The GeoMesa GeoServer plugin for Kafka |kafka_version| is found in the ``geomesa-kafka-$KAFKAVERSION-gs-plugin-$VERSION-install.tar.gz`` file in ``geomesa-kafka-$KAFKAVERSION-gs-plugin/dist/gs-plugins/`` in the binary distribution, or is built in the ``geomesa-$VERSION/geomesa-gs-plugin/geomesa-kafka-gs-plugin/geomesa-kafka-$KAFKAVERSION-gs-plugin/target/`` directory of the source distribution. ( $KAFKAVERSION = |kafka_version| )

-The GeoMesa GeoServer plugin for Kafka 0.9 is found in ``geomesa-kafka-09-gs-plugin-$VERSION-install.tar.gz`` (downloaded here: |release_kafka09_plugin|), or is built in the ``geomesa-gs-plugin/geomesa-kafka-09-gs-plugin`` directory of the source distribution.
+The GeoMesa GeoServer plugin for Kafka 0.8 is found in ``geomesa-kafka-08-gs-plugin-$VERSION-install.tar.gz`` (downloaded here: |release_kafka08_plugin|), or is built in the ``geomesa-gs-plugin/geomesa-kafka-gs-plugin/geomesa-kafka-08-gs-plugin`` directory of the source distribution.

 In either case, the contents of the appropriate archive should be unpacked in the GeoServer ``WEB-INF/lib`` directory.
 If you are using Tomcat: